rickchau90/ELK-Stack-Project1/README.md

 Machines within the network can only be accessed by the ansible server.
-: Which machine did you allow to access your ELK VM?
-What was its IP address?_ Only the Jumpbox/Ansible server has access to the ELK VM
+The Ansible server allows for remote access to the webservers to make any changes to configuration.
 IP Address: 172.31.88.180
 A summary of the access policies in place can be found in the table below.